darrelmiller/azure_api_management/README.md

 # API Management Bootcamp

+## Exploring the API Management Service and Portal

-## Creating your API Management Service Instance
+### Creating your API Management Service Instance

 1. Open your browser to (http://manage.windowsazure.com).